Have you ever wondered, “Should Squats Be Done Fast or Slow?”

 Plus, they can also be incorporated into “traditional” squats.

-For me, I tend to stick with traditional squats and slow pause squats in terms of strength and hypertrophy training.
+- Traditional squats and slow pause squats for strength and hypertrophy training.

 Hi, I’m Partha, owner and founder of My Bodyweight Exercises.
 I am a Level 3 Personal Trainer and Certified Strength & Conditioning Specialist through the Register of Exercise Professionals, United Kingdom.
 I have been a regular gym-goer since 2000 and coaching clients since 2012.
 My aim is to help you achieve your body composition goals.